dylanwebbc/GolfPredictionModel/README.txt

 Built using the scikitlearn module in python
 Utilizes data scraped from pgatour.com

-The golf prediction model functions as follows:
+Methodology:
-  +Data is first scraped from pgatour.com for tournaments from the 2019, 2020 and 2021 seasons and stored in the golf.csv file
-  +Training data is created from the golf.csv file and stored in the golf_train.csv file +The same metrics are created for players in the upcoming tournament and this data is stored in the golf_predict.csv file +A random forest is trained on golf_train.csv and then used on golf_predict.csv to predict the scores for each player in the upcoming tournament
-  +The predicted scores are weighted by player performance in the same tournament held the previous season +The last two steps are looped 100 times to minimize randomness
+  Data is scraped from pgatour.com and stored in the golf.csv file Training data is created from the golf.csv file and stored in the golf_train.csv file A random forest is trained on golf_train.csv and then used to predict the scores for each player in the upcoming tournament The predicted scores are weighted by player performance in the same tournament held the previous season The last two steps are looped 200 times to minimize randomness, and the predicted top ten players are displayed

+First-time setup:
+  Following the pattern of golf_tournaments.csv, create a csv file of IDs for all past tournaments you would like to train the model with
+    (IDs are displayed in the URL on pgatour.com/stats when "tournament only" is selected for a given stat) Run createGolfCSV and createTrainingCSV from the golfdatahandler.py file Add the ID of the tournament you would like to predict to your tournaments csv file Follow the instructions for prediction

+Instructions for Prediction:
+  Create a new csv file with a single column titled "Name" and copy and paste field data from pgatour.com into that column
+    (names will be pasted in the form "last, first" and later automatically formatted to "first last") Run predictionModel from the golfpredictionmodel.py file
+    (arguments: name of the csv file of names, year, tournament ID)